Hammarberg/c2/README.md

 ﻿# c2 cross assembler
+### Disclaimer
+c2 is unstable and still under heavy development.
+Fundamental changes can still happen and unless we are already in contact, pull requests are not likely to be accepted.
-### TODO and wish list
+#### TODO and wish list
-* Finish 68000 support.
-* Amiga hunk format and utility classes.
+* Branch a stable version.
-* Optimize C++ lambda to generation to greatly improve compile times.
+* Optimize C++ lambda to generation to greatly improve C++ compile times.
-* Option to bypass project file and only use switches.
+* Option to bypass c2 project files entirely.
-* Support 65816, 65802.
-* Zilog 80 support.
-* 8080 support.
-* CP/M support.
+* More Makefile friendly.
-* Templates for vic20, c264.
+* More system templates for already supported CPU's.
 * Set pre-processor switch.
 * Set variable switch.
-* Flag and hash+store switches to intermediate data that would affect compile outcome.
-* Cache labels between builds.
+* More architecture support.
 * More, deeper and prettier README.
 ## Overview
 c2 is an assembler wrapper top of a C++ compiler.
-It's architecture independent in the sense that all assembly pseudo opcodes are built with macros.
-Macro files can be included with the standard C pre-processor.
+It's highly configurable and architecture independent in the sense that all assembly pseudo opcodes are built with text macros.
+Macro files are included with the standard C pre-processor.

 Much of the syntax should be familiar to anyone with Assembly, C/C++, Java, JS, C# experience.